SLOMY0010/DangerDetector2023/README.md

 This project consists of 4 Python files and 3 folders (images, models, data_sets).
 The Python files are as follows:
-1. img_clf_builder.py: This python code is used to build and train the AI modules that will have the capacity to classify images into to categories as desired.
+1. img_clf_builder.py: This python code is used to build and train the AI modules that will have the capacity to classify images into categories as desired.
 We used it to build modules that can classify if the image has fire or not, and if it has guns or not.
 2. img_clf_tester: This python code is used to test existing models.
 After running the code you need to input an image path for the module to classify, and the result will be printed.
 3. send_warning.py: This python code is used to sent an email to a specific email address.
 The email is a warning that consists of the state the module found and a photo.
 4. main_project.py: Is the main code where everything is tied together.
 You use the file by inputing the images paths, which are usually located in the "images" folder